drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 Contribution:  User Tracking
-Version:  V.1.4.3a
+Version:  V.1.4.4

 Designed for: Zen Cart v1.5 Release
 Converted into Zen by: Dave Kennelly dave@open-operations.com Updated by: mc12345678
-Thanks to BlessIsaacola for helping correct the newinstallsql
+Thanks to BlessIsaacola for helping correct the newinstallsql and continued testing
 License: under the GPL - See attached License for info.
 Forum Support:  Only given via the forums, please. http://www.zen-cart.com/forum/showthread.php?t=35081